nodefluent/kafka-streams/docs/doc.md

 <a name="NativeKafkaClient+setupProducer"></a>

-# nativeKafkaClient.setupProducer(produceTopic, partitions, readyCallback, kafkaErrorCallback)
+# nativeKafkaClient.setupProducer(produceTopic, partitions, readyCallback, kafkaErrorCallback, outputKafkaConfig)
 starts a new kafka-producer
 will fire kafka-producer-ready-event
 requires a topic's partition count during initialisation